AjourMedia/TestAjourEditor/README.md

 ##### <ins>Windows requirements:</ins>
 ```
 >= SDK-version 10.0.22621.0
-- No setup is required.
+- No setup is required for debugging.
 ```

 ##### <ins>Optional: MacCatalyst and Windows</ins>